PJordano-Lab/frugivory-camtrap/README.md

 # donana-frugivory-camtrap
 A dataset of foraging ecological interactions recorded with camera traps in the Doñana National Park

-This is a public repository for the data and code included in our data paper:
+This is a public repository for the data and code included in the data paper:

-Title: doñana frugivory camtra
+"FRUGIVORY CAMTRAPS: A dataset of frugivory interactions recorded with camera traps"

+The goal of donana-frugivory-camtrap repository is to contain and facilitate access to the data, code and metadata associated to the datapaer published in Ecology in DATE.

+The repository contains a folder containing the complete dataset in csv format.
+The datset will be updated with new data when available and the folder will contain the date for the last version.
+The code folder contains a toy dataset .Rmd that illustrates the process for assembling the dataset with the raw data nedded for running it.
+In the code folder there is a secon .Rmd code for creating the figures contained in the Metadata section of the manuscript.
+Finally,the metadata folder contains ????? no contiene nada de valor, no??

+....keep on here

 Authors:
 Pablo Villalva1, Gemma Calvo1, Pablo Homet1, Jorge Isla1, Eva Moracho1, Elena Quintero1, Blanca Arroyo-Correa1, Francisco Rodríguez-Sánchez2, Irene Mendoza1, Pedro Jordano1,2